jaehoo/oz-ex-mvn-site-docs/README.md

  1. mvn clean site
  2. mvn site:stage

- to build at one by one:
+ To build at one by one:

  1. mvn javadoc:javadoc
  2. mvn cobertura:cobertura
  3. mvn site:site -DskipTests=true